LuemmelSec/LuemmelSec.github.io/_posts/2020-12-06-My-Way-Into-InfoSec.md

 I neither think outside the box nor do I think like a hacker.
 When doing web-pentests I focus on enumeration and try to find misconfigurations or outdated versions of software which might be or are exploitable.
 When I see things I stumbled upon during a HTB session or in one of the PentesterLab courses I try to replicate, but I am in no way creative.
 When developing phishing-campaigns I think about what will most likely convince people to click a link or enter their credentials.
 I spent time to make things look legit.
 But does that corelate to thinking outside the box?
 During internal pentests I mostly rely on the results of the vuln-scanner or some work of the awesome InfoSec people just published recently on twitter and stuff.
-There is a common toolset my colleagues use, and some things you check everytime like sensitive data in shares, passwords in AD descrption fields, NetBIOS turned on and so on.
+There is a common toolset my colleagues use, and some things you check everytime like sensitive data in shares, passwords in AD description fields, NetBIOS turned on and so on.
 But again - no hacker or thinking outside of the box here.

 Maybe this is something that will come to you later on your journey, or people are born this way.
 I don´t know.
 But I personally don´t think that what a lot of people are saying is a must have to get you started in InfoSec.